 The Resource Manager for northern Victoria today updated the 2017/18 seasonal determinations.

-The LRWS seasonal determination in the Campaspe system increases from 30 per cent to 33 per cent.
-The Campaspe system also has 100 per cent HRWS.
+The low-reliability water shares (LRWS) seasonal determination in the Campaspe system increases from 52 per cent to 55 per cent.
+The Campaspe system also has 100 per cent high-reliability water shares (HRWS).

-“The current shortfall to a low-reliability water share seasonal determination in the Murray system is 860 GL,” Dr Bailey said.
+“For example, the shortfall to a low-reliability water share seasonal determination in the Goulburn system has fallen to about 770 GL.
+The shortfall in the Murray system is about 420 GL.

-The seasonal determinations for northern Victorian water systems on Wednesday, November 15 are:
+The seasonal determinations for northern Victorian water systems on Thursday, February 15 are: